Explainable Equivariant Neural Networks for Particle Physics: PELICAN: PELICAN architecture

 \section{PELICAN architecture}

-The PELICAN architecture is simplified with respect to LGN due to the use of the complete set of dot products between the input 4-momenta (See Section~\ref{equivariance}), and this has significant implications for both the overall architecture as well as the ease of training and interpretability of the network.
-This section discusses each of the primary components of the network, including the inputs and their embedding, the permutation and Lorentz equivariant blocks, and the output layers that determine the structure of the result, namely classification or 4-vector regression.
+The PELICAN architecture is simpler than many previous architectures due to its use of a complete set of Lorentz-invariants at the input stage, namely the set of pairwise dot products between the input 4-momenta (see \secref{equivariance}), and this has significant implications for both the overall architecture as well as the ease of training and interpretability of the network.
+This section discusses each of the primary components of the network, including the inputs and their embedding, the permutation-equivariant blocks, and the output layers that determine the nature of the task, namely classification or 4-vector regression.